 The COVID-19 pandemic has negatively impacted the global economy, disrupted global supply chains and created significant volatility and disruption of financial markets, which could adversely impact our operating results.
-For instance, delays or defaults in payments by our customer and third-party partners could adversely impact our accounts receivables.
+For instance, delays or defaults in payments by our customer and thirdparty partners could adversely impact our accounts receivables.
 The value of our investments currently held in a variety of accounts could also be negatively impacted by the volatility in certain markets, such as the fixed income market, and impact our sources of liquidity.
 The stock market in general and the stock price of biopharmaceutical companies, in particular, have also experienced extreme price and volume fluctuations.
 Broad market and industry factors, including worsening economic conditions or a recession resulting from the ongoing COVID-19 pandemic, may adversely impact the value of our common stock and our ability to raise capital.
 If we do raise additional capital and issue equity securities when the value of our common stock is depressed, the dilutive impact on our stockholders may be greater compared to when the value of our common stock is higher.

-The COVID-19 pandemic continues to rapidly evolve.
-The magnitude and extent to which the outbreak may impact our business operations, clinical trial activities, product candidate approvals, supply chain and commercialization of our products and product candidates will continue to remain highly dependent on future developments, which are very uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the outbreak and additional restrictions to contain the outbreak and the effectiveness of such actions taken in the United States and other countries to contain and address the pandemic.
+The COVID-19 pandemic has already impacted our operations and those of our third-party partners.
+The magnitude and extent to which the outbreak may impact or continue to impact our business operations, clinical trial activities, product candidate approvals, supply chain and commercialization of our products and product candidates will continue to remain highly dependent on future developments, which are very uncertain and cannot be predicted with confidence, such as the duration of the outbreak, the scope and magnitude of any resurgence in the outbreak due to virus mutations or other factors, the timing and availability of treatments and vaccines against the virus, the duration of, or implementation of additional, restrictions to contain the outbreak and the effectiveness of other actions taken in the United States and other countries to contain and address the pandemic.
 This pandemic may also amplify many of the other risks described throughout the "Risk Factors" section of this Quarterly Report on Form 10-Q.